smazurov/brunch-marcos/README.md

 To run tests independent of the browser, execute `brunch test`; to run them in the browser, navigate to `public/test/index.html`.
 Test-related code is automatically recompiled during `brunch build` and `brunch watch`, and will automatically refresh the test page.

+# More Information

+## Todo

+- Get a basic skeleton app
+- Write tests for it
+- Write generators
+- include a more involved example application
+- screencast

 ## Dependency Versions